ImperialCollegeLondon/MSE404-MM/docs/labs/lab04/readme.md

 #### Step 4 - Plotting the Band Structure
 Finally, we are ready  to plot the band structure.
-The band structure is typically plotted with the energy on the y-axis and the high symmetry points on the x-axis.
+The band structure is typically plotted with the energy on the y-axis and the high-symmetry k-points on the x-axis.
 The energy is usually shifted so that the valence band maximum is at 0 eV.
-The directory `03_bandstructure` contains python script (`plotband_shifted.py`) that can be used to plot the band structure.
+The directory `03_bandstructure` contains a python script (`plotband_shifted.py`) that can be used to plot the band structure.